The contents of this section come from http://kingdomhearts.wikia.com/wiki/Kingdom_Hearts_II_Final_Mix.

 - Conditions to end the battle in front of the station have changed (Either connect 100 hits, go below 30% health, or battle for ninety seconds)

-- Addition of Limit Form Mirror in the Mysterious Tower
+- Addition of a Limit Form mirror in the Mysterious Tower

 - Hollow Bastion Changes:

-- After the event with Sephiroth, a scene with Yuna and the others flying out of a hole in the castle wall is shown
+- After the event with Sephiroth, a scene with Yuna and the others flying out of a hole in the castle wall (leading to the Cavern of Remembrance) is shown

 - Land of Dragons Changes:

-- Value of “surprise attack” spirit gauge has been reduced
+- Value of “Surprise Attack” Morale Gauge has been reduced

 - Beast's Castle Changes: